victoria line, tube map app adventure

 Warren Street: Find out More About Medicine at the Wellcome Collection

-Oxford Circus: Those wanting to shop should head for Oxford Circus where you’ll find all the high street fashion stores from Top Shop to Miss Selfridge and Niketown.
+Oxford Circus: Those wanting to shop should head to Oxford Circus, where you’ll find all the high-street fashion stores, from Top Shop to Miss Selfridge and Niketown.
 My favourite shops are at the back of Oxford Street.
-If you head into Fitzrovia down Great Titchfield Street you will find a few interiorsstores.
+You will find a few interior stores if you head into Fitzrovia down Great Titchfield Street.

 tube map app, republic of fritz hansen showroom